Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Introduction

 \section{Introduction}

-Partitions of integers appear in various branches of mathematics, especially in combinatorics, number theory and group representations \cite{Euler:book,HR18,R37,Apostol,Andrews,Tableaux,Mac99,Romik15}, and also in physics \cite{Bethe36,T49,Wu96,Bhaduri04,Poland05,CMO,ND15,AO16}.
+Partitions of integers frequently appear mathematics, especially in combinatorics, number theory and group representations \cite{Euler:book,HR18,R37,Apostol,Andrews,Tableaux,Mac99,Romik15}.
+Partitions are also increasingly popular in physics \cite{Bethe36,Bohr,AK46,T49,Wu96,Weiss,Bhaduri04,Poland05,CMO,ND15,AO16}.
 By definition, a partition of a natural number $n$ is its representation as a sum

 The total number of partitions of $n$ is denoted by $p(n)$.
 For instance, $4=4, ~4=3+1, ~4=2+2, ~4=2+1+1$ and $4=1+1+1+1$ are all possible partitions of 4.
 Therefore $p(4)=5$.